IsnTkinter/tkinter_doc/caw.rst

         :arg bd or borderwidth:

-                Width of the border around the outside of the canvas; see Section 5.1, “Dimensions”.
+                Width of the border around the outside of the canvas; Voir :ref:`dimensions`.
                 The default is two pixels.
         :arg bg or background:

                 Background color of the canvas.
 Default is a light gray, about '#E4E4E4'.